 The California Transparency in Supply Chains Act requires the disclosure of companies' efforts to eradicate slavery and human trafficking from direct supply chains.
 We take this obligation very seriously.
 Human trafficking and slavery is the result of exploitation, deception and coercion that can occur during the recruitment process or within the workplace.
 We seek business partners who comply with all applicable national laws and international principles aimed at preventing and eradicating trafficking and slavery as described in the 2000 United Nations Polermo Protocol and the 1926 Slavery Convention.

 ’47 conducts audits of the factories that make its products on a regular basis.
-Third party auditors conduct the audits and examine the full range of issues contained in the ’47 Workplace Code of Conduct, including issues that are indicators of human trafficking and slavery.
-In cases where subcontract facilities are used, the primary factory is required to apply the ’47 Workplace Code of Conduct to the subcontract factories.
+Third party auditors conduct the audits and examine the full range of issues contained in the ’47 Vendor Code of Conduct, including issues that are indicators of human trafficking and slavery.
+In cases where subcontract facilities are used, the primary factory is required to apply the ’47 Vendor Code of Conduct to the subcontract factories.
 The Fair Labor Association independently assesses a subset of the factories that make our products annually.

-’47 obtains signed workplace disclosure statements each year from the management of the factories that make our products attesting to their commitments to abide by the ’47 Workplace Code of Conduct.
-Indicators of human trafficking and slavery are contained within the provisions of the ’47Workplace Code of Conduct.
+’47 obtains signed disclosure statements each year from the management of the factories that make our products attesting to their commitments to abide by the ’47 Vendor Code of Conduct.
+Indicators of human trafficking and slavery are contained within the provisions of the ’47 Vendor Code of Conduct.

-Maintaining and enforcing accountability.
+Maintaining and Enforcing Accountability.

 Code of Conduct